 Given Golden Nugget’s location, there are numerous things to do nearby.
 We recommend checking out the Neon Museum, Mob Museum, the Slotzilla Zipline, and free live entertainment offered on the 3 Fremont Street Experience stages.

-If a slot player, jump next door to 4 Queens to play the largest collection of Silver Strike slot games in Las Vegas.
+If you’re a slot player, jump next door to 4 Queens to play the largest collection of Silver Strike slot games in Las Vegas.
 Silver Strike games dispense a collectible token specific to the casino property when the “Silver Strike” icon lands on the pay line.
-In addition to 4 Queens, Plaza, and El Cortez also offer Silver Strike games.

 Are you a Vegas history geek like me?
 If so, check out these historic things to see on Fremont Street.